Peter Rupert, Ph.D.

 Dr. Rupert joined the Economic Forecast Project as its executive director in August 2010.
-He is a professor of economics, and Chairman of the UCSB Department of Economics, as well as Associate Director of the UCSB Laboratory for Aggregate Economics and Finance, founded by Nobel Laureate Finn E. Kydland.
+He is a professor of economics and former Chairman of the UCSB Department of Economics.
+He is the Associate Director of the UCSB Laboratory for Aggregate Economics and Finance, founded by Nobel Laureate Finn E. Kydland.
+He is an Editor of the European Economic Review and Labour Economics.
 Prior to joining UCSB, Dr. Rupert spent 12 years as Senior Economic Advisor at the Federal Reserve Bank of Cleveland.
 Dr. Rupert has held appointments at the University of Western Ontario, State University of New York at Buffalo, West Virginia University, the University of Southern California, and Birkbeck College, University of London.
 Dr. Rupert earned his B.S. from Santa Clara University, and his M.A. and Ph.D. at the University of Rochester.
 His areas of specialization include macroeconomics, monetary economics, economics of the criminal justice system, labor, and household economics.
-Evidently, he can not keep a job and rides a red Vespa.
+Evidently, rides a red Vespa.

 Kenneth Freeland joined the EFP in 2011.
 He is responsible for overseeing and coordinating economic impact studies and consulting projects, board and sponsor relations, EFP finance, administration, and operations.
 He gets in bike accidents too many times.
 He likes birds.